tallakt/codepagex/README.md

 - A few encodings are not yet supported for different reasons.
 In particular the asian and arab ones with left-right and up-down variations.
-- Optimize lookup so that a range with equal offset may be treated in one pattern match
 - Elixir function specs